 3.3 Hiring process

 Each year the department makes decisions to hire additional faculty.
-Some of these hires fill vacancies created by attrition while other hires may arise from unique chances to add highly qualified individuals to the department.
+Some of these hires fill vacancies created by attrition while others may arise from unique chances to add highly qualified individuals to the department.

-The two questions surrounding hiring are who to hire--meaning gender and level--and how many to hire.
-The number of FTE vacancies in a department by gender by level in a given year is based on the user’s selected growth model (see Section 5).
-If the department is under its target size, then the department will choose to add additional faculty until the current number equals the target number.
-Of course there is no guarantee that all vacancies will be filled within a single year, as availability of suitable candidates and other factors may limit the total number of hires.
+The question addressed here involving hiring is how many faculty are hired by gender by level.
+The number of FTE vacancies in a department by gender by level [DO ANY OF THE MODELS CONSTRAIN THE NUMBER OF FACULTY IN A CAREER LEVEL?
+ISN’T THE DISTRIBUTION OF HIRES BY VACANCY A PARAMETER SOMEWHERE?] in a given year is based on the user’s selected growth model (see Section 5).
+If the department is under its target size, then the department will add additional faculty until the current number equals the target number.
+There is no guarantee that all vacancies will be filled within a single year, as availability of suitable candidates and other factors may limit the total number of hires.
+Thus, department size changes.
 Formally, the number of vacancies in the department is:

 vN = max(TN − N, 0) (11)

 Including the max() function ensures that the number of vacancies always is non-negative.
 Even if the department size is above its target size, this would not generate negative vacancies-meaning layoffs.
 Instead, the department would simply stop hiring until the department size fell below the target again.